sierra-library/sierra/README.md

 ### What's the difference with other SCSS libraries?

-This is a tiny SCSS library to help you build websites faster than ever, whithout hundreds of (never used) selectors.
+This is a tiny SCSS library to help you build websites faster than ever, without hundreds of (never used) selectors.

 * Only 39 KB
 * Modular ready